Zywave/booster/src/_areas/design-system/components/tooltips.md

 * Use a tooltip to help users understand unknown or unfamiliar objects that are not described directly on the page.
 * Use a tooltip when a control does not have a text label to explain it.
+* Always make sure the arrow is pointing at the paired page element and is centered on the tooltip message

 ![Tooltip best practices](/images/components/tooltips/tooltips-bestpractice.svg)